 On the web, he created the satiric political website, Vote Garner! which was featured on the L.A.
 Times’ Funny Pages 2.0, and was nominated for Best Web Series by the Producers Guild of America.
 Its offshoot, Garner St. John's All-American #1 Show! won a Telly Award.
 That work led to a recent deal at truTV, developing shows that utilize improvisation.
 He performs regularly on the Sirius/XM comedy radio show Kaler, playing a wide variety of characters.

-He developed an early love of improvisational theatre, and has performed and taught for over 25 years.
-He has taught improvisation to a wide variety of students and professionals.
+He developed an early love of improvisational theatre, and has performed and taught for over 30 years.
+He has taught improvisation to a wide variety of students and professionals (www.robertwatzke.com).
 Through his workshops, he founded the nonprofit TURBINE ARTS COLLECTIVE, an organization dedicated to the exploration of creativity through arts workshops and performances.
-He has produced well over 100 shows at Turbine, including Shplotz!, an improvised show with guests such as Helen Hunt, Jason Alexander, and James Corden.
-He is also co-founder of the newly-formed Creative Turnstile, which provides creativity training to businesses and corporations.
+He has produced well over 200 shows at Turbine, including Shplotz!, an improvised show with guests such as Helen Hunt, Jason Alexander, and James Corden.

 Rob wrote and directed the 30-minute film Heavenzapoppin’!, which won awards at Film Fest New Haven, USA Film Festival, Hardacre Film Festival, and Gravity Free Festival of New Comedy, as well as the Gold Apple for Short Fiction from the National Educational Media Association.
 For television, he has directed episodes of “Dinner and a Movie” for TBS.
 With The Bubalaires, he created a series of whimsical short films as part of a pitch for a children’s series, and he recently directed the short Yard Sale, which is currently on the film festival circuit.